phatboyg/phatboyg.github.io/_posts/2017-10-18-being-decisive.md

 ## Watch for rough spots!

-Even when I've made the "right" decision, there may be challenges down the road.
-A variable may change (duh, that's why they're called variables) leading to an unexpected constraint that impacts the original decision.
-By recognizing this possibility, I may defer aspects of the decision until a later time when more information might be available.
+Even when I think I've made the _right_ decision, there may be challenges down the road.
+A variable can change (duh, that's why they're called variables) leading to an unexpected constraint that impacts the original decision.
+By acknowledging this possibility, I may defer aspects of the decision until a later time when more information might be available.

 ## Minimize confusion

 Choice can significantly influence decision making, especially when there are numerous options available.
 Too many options can create confusion and become overwhelming.
 It is in these moments that having a list, such as a core set of attributes, values, or goals, which can be used to evaluate each option is invaluable.
 This knowledge can be combined with experience and weighed against previous decisions to assist in making the right choice.
-In some cases, I've already made a choice, and this exercise is purely for validation, to reassure myself that I've made the right decision.
+In some cases, I've already made a choice, and this exercise is purely for validation, to reassure myself that I have indeed made the right decision.

 ## Minimize decisions

 It takes time and energy to make decisions and being forced to make too many of them can be exhausting.
 And when I'm exhausted, the last thing I want to do is make a choice.

 For example, after a long bicycle ride, I nearly always end up at Chipotle and order my standard post-ride meal.
-I usually pick it up on the way home to avoid reaching for whatever I have on hand (hint: it's often M&M's, or ice cream, or both).
+I usually pick it up on the way home to avoid reaching for whatever I have on hand (which is often M&M's, or ice cream, or both).
 Why the routine?
-Because it's easy, it's consistent, and it's quick.
-And I rarely have to wait in line, which means I don't have time to think about options.
+Because it is easy, it's consistent, it's quick, and I rarely have to wait in line, which means I don't have time to think about options (like their new queso, yuck).

-Okay, so there is a dark consequence of this lifestyle.
+> Okay, so there is a dark consequence of this lifestyle.
 It can cause endless confusion when presented with a menu at an unfamiliar restaurant, leading to a complete inability to decide what to eat which annoys the hell out of the people around you.
 Particularly in line at the counter.
 At lunchtime.

 ## Conclusion